This page includes affiliate links.

 You can use a directional (supercardioid) microphone.
 This will mainly pick up sound from in front, cutting out sound from other directions.

+The Rode NTG-2 is an affordable directional microphone.
+It can run off AA batteries.
 Like most professional microphones it uses 3-pin XLR connections, which keep noise down when you use long cables.
 (You’ll need an adaptor if your camera doesn’t have XLR inputs).
 For working outside, you’ll need a blimp and windshield as well – see below.

 The Rode NTG-3 is more durable, with better sound quality and less handling noise.
 But it only works with 48v phantom power through the XLR connector.
 This limits it to use with professional cameras, and recorders like the Tascam DR-60 (below).